ruanyf/flux-todomvc-demo/README.md

 [Flux for stupid people](https://github.com/ruanyf/flux-for-stupid-people-demo) and its [demo](https://github.com/ruanyf/flux-for-stupid-people-demo) is a great start guide.

 ## TodoMVC: Step By Step

-Now, we want to build a [TodoMVC](http://todomvc.com/).
-How to do it?

 ### Step 1: HTML Scaffold